-xvi.
-Development that affects positive buildings (as identified on Plan D below) and their positive contribution to the street scene must not undermine the significance of that contribution; and xvii.
-Proposals to demolish positive buildings (as identified on Plan D below) will be resisted.
+xviii.
+Development that affects positive contributors (as identified on Plan Delow) and their positive contribution to the street scene must not undermine the significance of that contribution; and xix.
+Proposals to demolish positive contributors (as identified on Plan D below) will be resisted.